English society: Agriculture

 Major advances in farming made agriculture more productive and freed up people to work in industry.
 The British Agricultural Revolution included innovations in technology such as Jethro Tull's seed drill which allowed greater yields, while the process of enclosure, which had been altering rural society since the Middle Ages, became unstoppable.
 The new mechanisation needed much larger fields – the layout of the British countryside with the patchwork of fields divided by hedgerows that we see today.

 Industrial Revolution

 Historians typically date the coming of the Industrial Revolution to Britain in the mid-18th century.
 Not only did existing cities grow but small market towns such as Manchester, Sheffield and Leeds became cities simply by weight of population.
+These market towns were far less self sufficient than the agricultural counties, but provided a livelihood for a greater population.
+Between forty or fifty towns with a population between 1,800 and 5,000 were at least partly dependent on the local industry for work.

 Middle class and stability

 The middle class grew rapidly in the 18th century, especially in the cities.
 At the top of the scale, the legal profession succeeded first, establishing specialist training and associations, and was soon followed by the medical profession.
 The merchant class prospered with imperial trade.
 Wahrman (1992) argues that the new urban elites included two types: the gentlemanly capitalist, who participated in the national society, and the independent bourgeois, who was oriented toward the local community.
 By the 1790s a self-proclaimed middle class, with a particular sociocultural self-perception, had emerged.

 Thanks to increasing national wealth, upward mobility into the middle class, urbanisation, and civic stability, Britain was relatively calm and stable, certainly compared with the revolutions and wars which were convulsing the American colonies, France and other nations at the time.
 The politics of the French Revolution did not translate directly into British society to spark an equally seismic revolution, nor did the loss of the American Colonies dramatically weaken or disrupt Great Britain.